 English will be the working language of the Summer School.
 Therefore students are expected to have a good command of written and spoken English.

-Details of how to pay will be emailed to all registered participants
+Details of how to pay the fees and book the room will be emailed to all selected participants.

-The ECPR will offer two Travel and Accommodation grants (€300 each) that will be selected amongst participants.
+The ECPR will offer two Travel and Accommodation grants (€300 each).
 In order for the participants to be eligible to receive the grant, they must meet the following criteria:

 Journal Article - 2019